 Social design is critical, reflexive and contextual

-- Dr Jamie Brassett explores the ontological conceptualisation of social design and argues for its institution as an 'assemblage'.
+- Dr Jamie Brassett (formerly Reader in Philosophy, Design and Innovation at UAL) explores the ontological conceptualisation of social design and argues for its institution as an 'assemblage'.

 Assemblages of Social Design (PDF 189KB)